DeanLemans/deanlemans.github.io/content/00-raw/00_01-unprocessed/Phone Notes.md

 "Don't trust the government"
 46391
 Queen Elizabeth II "May you rest in peace."
-“Ask a question.
+"Ask a question.
 Do research.
 Form a hypothesis.
 Test that hypothesis.
 Analyze the data.
 Draw a conclusion.
-Repeat.”
+Repeat."
 "Once you give governments power, They don't give it back."
 2021 Zondag 12 September [scheiden]
 "Nothing is to be taken seriously on the internet"